Did you know that taking regular short breaks from work gives your employees 60% better odds of feeling energized and, thus, more productive?

 Furthermore, the federal wage and hour law treats meal breaks differently from coffee or snack breaks.
 As they serve a different purpose, lunch breaks are not considered working time and are thus unpaid.

 In addition, they are entitled to one unpaid 30-minute meal break.
-Employees should finish their off-duty meal break before the beginning of their sixth working hour.
+Employees should finish their off-duty meal period before the beginning of their sixth working hour.

-In Illinois, a meal break is granted by state law to employees who continuously work at least seven and a half hours.
+In Illinois, a meal break is granted by state labor law to employees who continuously work at least seven and a half hours.
 The break should be at least 20 minutes and start no later than five hours after the shift begins.
 A meal break is unpaid unless an employee has to work through it.

 Hotel room attendants are an exception in Illinois.
 In addition to a more extended meal break of 30 minutes, they are the only employees granted rest breaks.
-Room attendants must be provided two paid rest breaks, 15 minutes each, if they work at least seven hours.
+Room attendants must be provided two paid rest breaks, 15 minutes each if they work at least seven hours.

-After reviewing all the relevant legislation, the next step is to consider your employees’ needs that you might want to include in your employee breaks policy.
+After reviewing all the relevant legislation, the next step is to consider your employees’ needs that you might want to include in your Employee Breaks Policy.

-Here are some most common examples of breaks at work that you can consider including in your employee lunch break policy:
+Your employees have diverse needs and may need all sorts of breaks during working hours.
+Here are some of the most common examples of breaks at work that you can consider including in your employee lunch break policy:

 When offered by an employer, the meal break typically lasts 30 minutes or longer.
 During this time, an employee is considered off-duty, and the employer doesn’t have to count the break in total work time or pay for it.